Fireworks policy in the European Union

 Fireworks policy in the European Union is aimed at harmonising and standardising the EU member states' policies on the regulation of production, transportation, sale, consumption and overall safety of fireworks across the European Union.
+Regulation is achieved via Directive 2013/29/EU on the harmonisation of the laws of the Member States relating to the making available on the market of pyrotechnic articles.

 History

 After a 2003 consultation, the European Commission introduced a proposal for a European guideline to harmonise the international trade in and safety of fireworks on 11 October 2005.
 The proposal classified fireworks into four categories on the European level.
 It stipulated that Category 4 is exclusively meant for professional usage, and that member states are allowed to limit the sale of fireworks to the public concerning the categories 2 and 3.
 The proposed minimal requirements for age limits can be heightened by the member states.

-This led to the 'Pyrotechnic articles' Directive in 2007, which was to be embedded into the member states' laws by 4 January 2010, to be applied by 4 July 2010 to fireworks of category 1, 2 and 3, and to be applied to all other pyrotechnic articles by 4 July 2013.
-On 12 June 2013, a new 'Pyrotechnic articles' Directive was adopted, which the Member States were to enact in national law by 4 July 2017.
+This led to Directive 2007/23/EC, which was to be embedded into the member states' laws by 4 January 2010, to be applied by 4 July 2010 to fireworks of category 1, 2 and 3, and to be applied to all other pyrotechnic articles by 4 July 2013.
+On 12 June 2013, Directive 2013/29/EU was adopted, which the Member States were to enact in national law by 4 July 2017.

 Since 2010, safety testing of fireworks is required in the entire Union, but companies are allowed to test their products in one member state before importing and selling them in another.
 A 2010 document from the Dutch Ministry of Infrastructure and Environment revealed that several fireworks importers in the Netherlands did not yet comply to the new testing regulations, but were not penalised for it, because a number of companies claimed they needed more time to implement the changes and were granted exceptions by the Ministry.
 Dream Fireworks owner Frits Pen, who claimed to have had his fireworks tested in Hungary for thousands of euros, sued the Ministry for failing to punish his competitors who were allowed to import and sell untested fireworks for free.
 In 2014, the Ministry stated that, by then, 80% of the fireworks imported into the Netherlands had a CE marking and were being checked.

-Reason

-In life, people will set off "fireworks" to express their blessings and joy at certain times (such as New Year), when they enjoy victory, or on festive days, but fireworks are restricted now.
-The main component of fireworks is gunpowder, which is an inflammable and explosive product.
-The use of fireworks in large quantities will inevitably cause unnecessary hidden dangers.
-And the abuse of fireworks is likely to cause harm to people's health and irreversible impact on the environment.
-The government is concerned that the improper use of fireworks and the defective quality of fireworks will cause people to receive harm from fireworks.
-In order to avoid this risk and for the health and safety of the people, the European Union has launched a fireworks policy.
-The fireworks policy does not only stipulate how to set off fireworks but also stipulates the quality of fireworks.